 When you have signed up for Pharmacy2U to deliver your prescription medication, you should receive an activation link for your Pharmacy2U online account.
 Don’t worry if not, Pharmacy2U will send you an email with a similar link for you to follow.

 When you have activated your Pharmacy2U online account, you will be able to log into our online services.
 From here, you can check your order as it progresses through Pharmacy2U’s systems.
 Simply click on the ‘Order History’ widget on the patient dashboard and select your most recent order.
 If you’re unable to see your order, it is likely that your GP has not yet approved your request.
 You can view your request status in the myGP app under My Prescriptions.
-As myGP handle the ordering of your repeat prescriptions, Pharmacy2U can only monitor progress from the point your order has been approved.
+As myGP handles the ordering of your repeat prescriptions, Pharmacy2U can only monitor progress from the point your prescription delivery has been approved.

-When your order is out for delivery, Pharmacy2U provide a handy link to allow you to follow its progress with our selected courier, Royal Mail.
+When your order is out for delivery, Pharmacy2U provides a handy link to allow you to follow its progress with our selected courier, Royal Mail.
 Clicking on the link navigates you to the Royal Mail website where we ensure your tracking number is pre-populated.
 Just click to search and you will see updates on your order.